seriousme/fastify-openapi-glue/README.md

             description: Webhook processed successfully
   ```

 You can also set custom OpenAPI extensions (e.g., `x-myapp-foo`) for use within your app's implementation.
-These properties are passed through unmodified to the Fastify route on `{req,reply}.context`.
-Extensions specified on a schema are also accessible (e.g., `context.schema.body` or `context.schema.responses[<statusCode>]`).
+These properties are passed through unmodified to the Fastify route on `{req,reply}.routeConfig`.
+Extensions specified on a schema are also accessible (e.g., `routeSchema.body` or `routeSchema.responses[<statusCode>]`).

 <a name="generator"></a>
 ## Generator